Skip to content

 4.1 Customs duties

-In order to determine the correct customs value and assess whether the dependence between the parties has affected the price, Chapter 7 of the Customs Act is employed.
+In order to determine the correct customs value and assess whether the dependence between the parties has affected the price, Chapter 6 of the Movement of Goods Act and Section together with Section 4-1-3 and Chapter 6 of the Movement of Goods Regulations are employed.
 The rules implement the Work Trade Organization’s (WTO) Agreement on Implementation of Article VII of the General Agreement on Tariffs and Trade 1994 (Customs Valuation Agreement).

-The main method for determination of customs value is Section 7-10 regarding the transaction value of the goods (transaction method).
-The transaction value is the price that is actually paid or payable when sold for export to Norway, adjusted in accordance with the provisions in the Customs Act, sections 7-17 and 7-18.
+The main method for determination of customs value is Section 6-3 og the Movement of Goods Act regarding the transaction value of the goods (transaction method).
+The transaction value is the price that is actually paid or payable when sold for export to Norway, adjusted in accordance with the provisions in the Movement of Goods Act, sections 6-10 and 6-11.
 It is the complete payment for the goods that constitutes the transaction value.

-Use of the transaction method presumes that the buyer and the seller are not dependent on each other, or when they are dependent, that the transaction value can be accepted in accordance with Section 7-10-1 of the Customs Regulations.
+Use of the transaction method presumes that the buyer and the seller are not dependent on each other, or when they are dependent, that the transaction value can be accepted in accordance with Section 6-3-1 of the Movement of Goods Regulations.

-What is to be considered dependence is defined in Section 7-10, first paragraph, (d), no. 1 to 7 of the Customs Act.
+What is to be considered dependence is defined in Section 6-3, first paragraph, (d), no. 1 to 7 of the Movement of Goods Act.
 A typical example is parent companies and subsidiaries where the parent company owns all or parts of the subsidiary.
 It should be noted that determining that the buyer or seller owns at least five per cent of the shares with voting rights in both of them is sufficient in order to determine that there exists dependence.
-Advisory Opinion 21.1 contains some statements regarding the interpretation of Section 7-10, first paragraph (d), whereas Explanatory Note 4.1 provides detailed explanations regarding the concept of dependence.
+Advisory Opinion 21.1 contains some statements regarding the interpretation of Section 6-3, first paragraph (d), whereas Explanatory Note 4.1 provides detailed explanations regarding the concept of dependence.
 See also the Customs Valuation Guide, point 3.1.5.

-In accordance with the Customs Regulations, Section 7-10-1, the transaction value can be accepted as a basis for calculation of the customs value in case of dependence if the dependence has not affected the price.
+In accordance with the Movement of Goods Regulations, Section 6-3-1, the transaction value can be accepted as a basis for calculation of the customs value in case of dependence if the dependence has not affected the price.
 If the customs authorities are in doubt as to whether the transaction value can be accepted, Art.
 1.2 (a) of the Customs Valuation Agreement states that the customs authorities must investigate “the circumstances surrounding the sale”.
-The term is not found in the Customs Regulations, Section 7-10-1, but it must be read in that the customs authorities must investigate the circumstances surrounding the sale in order to be able to determine whether the dependence has affected the price.
+The term “circumstances surrounding the sale” is not found in the Movement of Goods Regulations, Section 6-3-1, but it must be read in that the customs authorities must investigate the circumstances surrounding the sale in order to be able to determine whether the dependence has affected the price.
 The Interpretative Note to Art.
 1 of the Customs Valuation Agreement provides guidelines for the assessment of whether the relationship of dependence has affected the price.

-The transaction value shall be accepted as the basis for calculation of the customs value if the importer can document that the value is approximately equal to the customs value for identical or similar goods determined in accordance with the Customs Regulations, Section 7-10-1, second paragraph.
+The transaction value shall be accepted as the basis for calculation of the customs value if the importer can document that the value is approximately equal to the customs value for identical or similar goods determined in accordance with the Movement of Goods Regulations, Section 6-3-1, second paragraph.

 See the Customs Valuation Guide for comments to the individual customs value methods.